nefarius/ViGEm.github.io/docs/projects/HidHide/Simple-Setup-Guide.md

 ## What is HidHide and why one might need it

-HidHide is a filter driver than can "hide" Gamepads/joysticks devices (ensuring Windows and other applications stop detecting it as a game controller) and allowing only chosen aplications to see them.
+HidHide is a filter driver than can "hide" Gamepads/joysticks devices (ensuring Windows and other applications stop detecting it as a game controller) and allowing only chosen applications to see them.

 You don't understand how that could be useful?
 Imagine the following scenario: you have a Generic Gamepad that you want to _convert_ into a __XInput Device__ (a Xbox 360 controller) since most games are already pre-configured to the XInput layout, or maybe the game doesn't even detect your controller as it is.
 So you start using a remapping program ( [x360ce](https://www.x360ce.com/) / [XOutput](https://github.com/csutorasa/XOutput) / [UCR](https://github.com/Snoothy/UCR) / etc ) that allows you to remap your controller into a virtual XInput / DS4 controller.